jlmcabral/API-For-Postman/README.md

 # API-Postman
-This repository aims serve a basic API application to test the Postman functionalities
+This repository aims serve a basic API application to test the Postman functionalities.